Managing Google Kubernetes Engine (GKE) with Terraform

 variable "node_count" {

-description = "Number of nodes in the cluster"
+description = "The number of nodes in the node pool"

 type = number